-Russian Prime Minister Mikhail Mishustin has signed a decree establishing an experimental legal regime (EPR) for the use of self-driving trams in Moscow and St. Petersburg, the Ministry of Economic Development's press service reported.
+Russian Prime Minister Mikhail Mishustin signed a decree establishing an experimental legal regime (EPR) for the use of self-driving trams in Moscow and St. Petersburg.
+This was reported by the press service of the Ministry of Economic Development.

-The experiment involves the use of self-driving trams in urban environments, their maintenance, and diagnostics.
-Additionally, it is planned to train test drivers and operators.
+The experiment involves the use of self-driving trams in the urban environment, their maintenance, and diagnostics.
+In addition, it is planned to train test drivers and operators.

 The EPR will last three years in St. Petersburg and Moscow.
-The first phase of the experiment assumes that the total mileage of trams will be at least 3,000 km (150 hours of operation).
-Operators will monitor the operation of the trams.
+The first stage of the experiment assumes that the total mileage of trams will be at least 3 thousand km (150 hours of operation).
+Operators will monitor the operation of trams.

-Earlier, www1.ru reported that the first self-driving tram in Russia hit the streets of Moscow.
+Earlier www1.ru reported that the first Russian self-driving tram hit the streets of Moscow.

 Read more on the topic: